connectedcars/docs/push-v2.md

 The metadata and sample rate will vary based on unit provider type.
 For `traffilog` units the sampling interval varies depending on the travelling speed of the vehicle (according to the vendor specification, the sampling rate happens every 1 minute OR every 500 meters OR every 10 meters if the accelerometer detects a turn) - generally the sampling happens every 5 seconds but may vary up to 30 seconds.
 For `cc` units the sampling interval will mostly be around 4 to 5 seconds regardless of the travelling speed of the vehicle (but may be adjusted in indivudal cases) with `eph` values outside the 0-500 range being discarded on the unit.

+When the vehicle is in ignition off state, the unit will normally wake every two hours and send position along with its normal heartbeat package.

 This might change in the future as we constantly optimize the data collection.

 |   Name   |   Type   |  Unit/Format        | Example                  |                   Description                   |